 An adjustment period can be expected while your mouth gets used to your SleepTight Mouthpiece.
-This is actually the case with any mandibular advancement device (MAD), but not all anti snoring devices.
+This is actually the case with any mandibular advancement device (MAD), but not all anti snoring mouthpieces.
 Some expect to put one in and not even realize it's there.
 Then, they are disappointed when their jaw is a little sore.
 If you know what to expect then expectations can be a little more realistic.

 It is important to remember that snoring mouth guards are not for children.